tandeshao/tp/docs/UserGuide.md

 ### 4.9.
 Policy on duplicates

 #### 4.9.1.
 Ignoring case difference
-Abπ ignores case difference for the person attributes name, email, address, memo and tag to provide a more seamless experience that matches the real world.
+Abπ ignores the case differences for the person attributes: name, email, address, memo, and tag to provide a more seamless experience that matches the real world.
-* Attributes that only differs in case sensitivity is considered as identical.
+* Attributes that only differ in case sensitivity is considered identical.

 Examples: